fbpx

 Day 15 - La Paz

 Your adventure ends today and you're free to leave the accommodation at any time.
 If you have some more time in La Paz before flying out, take a walk around the city's famous Mercado de Hechiceria or Witches' Market.
 Browse the weird and wonderful stalls selling everything from aphrodisiac potions to dried frogs and llama foetuses.
 If that’s not for you, there are plenty of markets selling goods made of alpaca wool, leather and other traditional materials.
+If you need to organise additional accommodation, just speak to your booking agent ahead of time.

 Trip Dates